-Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function of untagged frame obtains a tag (based on PVID) transmitted by Unaware can and is forwarded.
-Unaware port will be be used for When the port receives tagged frames: set to 0x8100.
+Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function of untagged frame obtains a tag (based on PVID) transmitted by Unaware Unaware can and is forwarded. port will be set to be used for When the port receives tagged frames: 0x8100.
 802.1QinQ 1.
 If the tagged frame contains a TPID of The final status of the (double tag).
 0x8100, it will become a double-tag frame and frame after egressing will be forwarded. will also be affected by 2.
 If the TPID of tagged frame is not 0x8100 the Egress Rule. (ex.
 0x88A8), it will be discarded.
-C-port When the port receives untagged frames, an The TPID of a frame

-untagged frame obtains a tag (based on PVID) transmitted by C-port
+C-port When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on PVID) transmitted by C-port

 and is forwarded. will be set to 0x8100.

 When the port receives tagged frames:

 1. If the tagged frame contains a TPID of

 0x8100, it will be forwarded.

 2. If the TPID of tagged frame is not 0x8100

 (ex.
 0x88A8), it will be discarded.

 S-port When the port receives untagged frames, an The TPID of a frame

 untagged frame obtains a tag (based on PVID) transmitted by S-port

 and is forwarded. will be set to 0x88A8.

 When the port receives tagged frames:

 1. If the tagged frame contains a TPID of

 0x8100, it will be forwarded.

 2. If the TPID of tagged frame is not 0x88A8

 (ex.
 0x8100), it will be discarded.

 S-custom-port When the port receives untagged frames, an The TPID of a frame

 untagged frame obtains a tag (based on PVID) transmitted by

 and is forwarded.
 S-custom-port will be

-When the port receives tagged frames: set to a
+When the port receives tagged frames: set to a self-customized

-1. If the tagged frame contains a TPID of self-customized value,
+1. If the tagged frame contains a TPID of value, which can be set

-0x8100, it will be forwarded. which can be set by
+0x8100, it will be forwarded. by the user via

-2. If the TPID of tagged frame is not 0x88A8 the user via Ethertype
+2. If the TPID of tagged frame is not 0x88A8 Ethertype for Custom

 (ex.
-0x8100), it will be discarded. for Custom S-ports.
+0x8100), it will be discarded.
+S-ports.